Hillary Clinton Hit With Memoir Embarrassment: Book Price-Slashed For Bargain Bin (Opinion)

 Hillary Clinton receives one more blow as 2016 comes to an end with social media sites buzzing from the news that her book is now offered at bargain basement prices.
 This book is now in the clearance bin with the price slashed from $34.99 down $4.99.
 To make things even worse, a Twitter user happened to notice the drastic price reduction and has made this discount on Hillary’s book, Hard Choices, a viral social media trend.

 After a lifetime of preparing to land the spot as the nation’s first woman president and approaching the campaign trail with all the confidence in the world, Hillary is seen in a recent picture as a woman in the doldrums.
 A picture of a sullen-looking Hillary seated all alone eating breakfast has saturated the Internet.
-Now following that sad portrait and adding insult to injury follows the picture of her book with a bright orange clearance tag of $4.99, as seen below in a tweet.
+Following that sad portrait and adding insult to injury, the picture of her book pops up with a bright orange clearance tag of $4.99, as seen below in a tweet.

 I'm not sure this kind of extreme discount is treason, but it's in the neighborhood. pic.twitter.com/TwYPy5Zjtl